 This article has been fact-checked, ensuring the accuracy of any cited facts and confirming the authority of its sources.

 You’ve probably seen the peace sign many times (☮), but what do you really know about it?
 Find out all the details about this sign and other iconic symbols of peace, including the dove, olive branch, V-sign, white poppy, and many more.
 We’ll teach you what each symbol looks like, where it’s from, and how it came to be.
-Plus, explain the history and origins of the peace sign and how it’s used today.
+Plus, explain the history and origins of the peace sign, with insights from sociologist Lawrence Carter.

 Common Symbols of Peace